readmeio/metrics-sdks-dotnet/README.md

 });
 ```

 2. Add the logging middleware to your API server.

-Locate and open the file that creates your `app`.
-This is often in a `Startup.cs` or `Program.cs` file, located in your root directory.

-Find the `Configure` method, and add the following line before the routing is enabled.
+This will be added immediately after your custom middleware from step 2.

 ```cs
 app.UseMiddleware<Readme.Metrics>();
 ```

-3. Configure your API key
-Locate `appsettings.json` in the root directory of your Application.
+3. Locate `appsettings.json` in the root directory of your Application.
 Add the following JSON to your configuration and fill in any applicable values.
+For full details on each option read more about the [Readme Object in appsettings.json](readme-object-in-appsettingsjson)
 ```javascript
 "readme": {
     "apiKey": "<Your Readme API Key>",